JimmyKenMerchant/jimmy-codeviewer/README.txt

 == Changelog ==

+= 0.9.4 Beta =
+* Changed the Post Type Name "article" to "jarticle" for unique naming : March 31, 2017

 = 0.9.3 Beta =
 * Added Regular Expression Search to 'spansearch' series : March 30, 2017

 = 0.9.2 Beta =
-* shorcodes using post titles are deprecated because of a security reason.
+* Shorcodes using post titles are deprecated because of a security reason.
 Please see Securiy Notice above : March 29, 2017

 = 0.9.1 Beta =